hfinkel/lfort/docs/DriverInternals.rst

       # "i386-apple-darwin9" - "darwin::Lipo", inputs: ["/tmp/cc-jgHQxi.out", "/tmp/cc-HHBEBh.out"], output: "a.out"

    This shows the tool chain, tool, inputs and outputs which have been bound for this compilation sequence.
-Here clang is being used to compile t0.c on the i386 architecture and darwin specific versions of the tools are being used to assemble and link the result, but generic gcc versions of the tools are being used on PowerPC.
+Here lfort is being used to compile t0.c on the i386 architecture and darwin specific versions of the tools are being used to assemble and link the result, but generic gcc versions of the tools are being used on PowerPC.